 For individuals and couples pursuing fertility treatments, our solicitors provide comprehensive legal support to ensure you understand your rights and obligations throughout the process.
 Our services include advice on legal parenthood following assisted reproduction, guidance on donor conception legal implications, support with clinic consent forms and agreements, and legal advice regarding embryo storage and use.

 Our surrogacy law specialists guide intended parents and surrogates through every legal aspect of the surrogacy journey.
 We understand that surrogacy involves complex emotional and legal considerations that require careful planning and expert guidance.
-Our comprehensive support covers advice on UK and international surrogacy options, preparation of surrogacy agreements, guidance through the Parental Order application process, support with immigration issues for children born abroad, and legal representation throughout the process.
+Our comprehensive support covers advice on UK and international surrogacy options, preparation of surrogacy contracts, guidance through the Parental Order application process, support with immigration issues for children born abroad, and legal representation throughout the process.

 For those creating families through co-parenting or known donor arrangements, we offer specialist legal support to establish clear frameworks from the outset.
 These arrangements require careful documentation to protect all parties, particularly the children.
-Our services encompass drafting of co-parenting agreements, legal advice on known donor arrangements, guidance on parental responsibility, support with parental order applications, and assistance with disputes and changing circumstances.
+Our services encompass drafting of co-parenting contracts, legal advice on known donor arrangements, guidance on parental responsibility, support with parental order applications, and assistance with disputes and changing circumstances.

 We provide expert advice on establishing and maintaining parental rights in modern family structures.
 The legal landscape around parenthood continues to evolve, and we help clients navigate these complexities with confidence.
 Our expertise covers establishing legal parenthood in complex family structures, obtaining parental responsibility for step-parents and partners, navigating parenthood issues for same-sex couples, resolving disputes over parental status, changing children’s legal status through adoption or Court orders, and private adoption processes.

-Our approach to fertility and parenting law is built on specialist expertise, ensuring our solicitors stay at the forefront of this rapidly evolving area of law.
 We maintain an inclusive approach that supports families of all structures with sensitivity and understanding, while providing practical guidance that translates complex legal concepts into clear, actionable advice.
 Our comprehensive service gives you access to specialists across family law, immigration, and Wills, all delivered with a client-focused approach that provides discrete, compassionate support through emotionally significant decisions.

 We work proactively to ensure your parental rights are secure, your agreements are robust, and your family has the legal protection it deserves.